rollkit/docs/docs/specs.md

 #### Sparse Merkle Trees

-The state of the Rollmint chain will be stored in a Sparse Merkle Tree.
+The state of the Rollkit chain will be stored in a Sparse Merkle Tree.
 They can be used to generate fraud proofs in very compact and easy to verify form.

 Celestia Labs and the Rollkit team actively participated in developing a